AlanHohn/conversational-git/chapter-02.md

 git commit -m "README and content"
 {% endhighlight %}

+Note the period at the end of the `git add` command, telling Git to add any new and changed files in the current directory.
 The `git add` command is recursive, so this would also cover subdirectories.

 Removing files
 --------------